Neural Algorithmic Reasoning with Multiple Correct Solutions: Introduction

 \section{Introduction}

-Classical algorithms such as Merge Sort guarantee correctness and generalize perfectly on abstract inputs \cite{nar-blueprint}.
+Classical algorithms like Merge Sort guarantee correctness and generalize perfectly on abstract inputs.
 Unfortunately, real problems are rarely abstract inputs.
-Consider pathfinding: to give traffic directions via a shortest paths algorithm, one must compress physical distance and multi-dimensional congestion data for each street into edge labels, thereby losing information.
+Consider pathfinding: to give traffic directions via a shortest paths algorithm, one must compress physical distance and congestion data for each street into single-number edge labels, thereby losing information.
 Bad edge labels mean bad directions, even despite a good algorithm.
 Neural Networks (NNs) avoid this problem by directly operating on high-dimensional data.
 Instead of compressing distance and congestion to a single path-length edge label, an NN can operate directly on distance and congestion data.
-The chief hurdle to NN performance is failure to generalize: common architectures are fragile to changes in input size and structure — exactly where algorithms succeed \cite{nar-blueprint}.
+The chief hurdle to NN performance is failure to generalize: common architectures are fragile to changes in input size and structure — exactly where algorithms succeed.
 It is thus natural to wonder whether an NN might learn to generalize from an algorithm.
-To that end, Neural Algorithmic Reasoning trains NNs to mimic the running of classical algorithms \cite{nar-blueprint}.
+To that end, Neural Algorithmic Reasoning is the field that aims to train NNs to mimic the running of classical algorithms \cite{nar-blueprint}.
 A benefit of this approach is staying high-dimensional: no information is lost when projecting high-dimensional real data into a single abstract output for a classical algorithm \cite{nar-blueprint}.
 Thus far, NNs have been trained to mimic algorithms which recover \emph{one} solution from the space of possible correct solutions \cite{clrs-benchmark, ibarz2022generalist, hint-reversal, no-hints, conar, veličković2020neuralexecutiongraphalgorithms,bohde2024on}.
 Ordinarily, an NN trained to perform DFS produces an array, which one can view as a distribution containing the probabilities of different solutions, from which the likeliest solution is returned as the model output.
 We adapt the model input to reflect multiple correct solutions and present methods of retrieving multiple solutions from the model output distribution.
 Using only one solution in NAR may be vulnerable to local minima in the model training.
 By diversifying the space of solutions returned by NAR, we may decrease the risk of solutions originating from a local minimum.
 For applications like cyberphysical systems, the flexibility of multiple solutions is essential.
-A single solution, for reasons of cost, safety, or other reasons outside the algorithmic problem, may not be amenable to a final task.
+A single solution, for reasons of cost, safety, or compliance, may not be amenable to a final task.